 Is anyone weary from the waiting?
 Waiting for social distancing to end so we might gather and give hugs to our friends and loved ones.
 Waiting for the time when our kids can have playdates.
 Waiting for the day when masks and hand sanitizer won’t be common attire.
 Waiting for an appointment at the salon.
-Waiting for unbleached, all-purpose flour to be back in stock in the grocery store (why are the shelves empty of unbleached flour???)
+Waiting for toilet paper, anti-bacterial wipes and, unbleached, all-purpose flour to be back in stock in the grocery store (why are the shelves empty of unbleached flour???)
 Waiting for the uncertainty to end.

 And when the waiting and uncertainty drag on, we begin to question and doubt.
 It’s already happening with “experts” from both camps giving their stats—masks/no masks, crowds/no crowds, etc. It’s hard to know who to believe and trust.
 Let’s just all crawl back into bed and maybe when we wake up it will all be back to “normal”—whatever that really means.

 2 Peter speaks to these very issues we are living through these days.
 Peter’s audience were believers who were redeemed and waiting on the return of Christ.
 But life was hard and as we learned in 1 Peter, they faced opposition to their faith in almost every aspect of life.
 In 2 Peter, the scoffers have now begun to plant seeds of doubt as to whether Christ will really return; and if Christ’s return is not an assurance, then what are they really living for as Christians?

 “Live for today!
 Do what makes you happy!
 Seek comfort and prosperity in this life!”
 These were the ideals the false teachers and the scoffers were peddling to the people.
 Anything to get believers to doubt and question God’s promises and deny Jesus as Lord!
 And how easily we can relate to this in our own time.
 So what is the answer to dealing with these daily doubts?